Beta — COLAClear is currently in beta. All reviews are free during the beta period.

 Flagged for Review

-10 checks that identify potential issues — type size, contrast, appellation validity, varietal names, permit verification, and subjective claims like "Reserve" or "Natural."
+Up to 17 checks that identify potential issues — type size, contrast, appellation validity, varietal names, permit verification, prohibited practices (disparaging statements, guarantees, unsubstantiated claims), and subjective claims like "Reserve" or "Natural."

 Plus: Documentation Reminders

-9 items we can't verify from the label but TTB requires — grape sourcing percentages, actual barrel age, mashbill composition (the grain recipe for whiskeys), estate ownership.
-Not part of the 34 automated checks; surfaced separately so you don't forget them.
+Documentation reminders for items we can't verify from the label but TTB requires — grape sourcing percentages, actual barrel age, mashbill composition (the grain recipe for whiskeys), estate ownership.
+Not part of the automated checks; surfaced separately so you don't forget them.

 COLAClear works best on standard-print labels with high-contrast text.
 Foil-embossed, heavily textured, or very decorative labels may produce unreliable automated results — for those, we recommend attorney review.